It is powerful.

 I am talking about raw and immediate anger.
-It lets us know when our personal values have been violated.
-It is the alarm that rings when we witness inhumane behaviour right before our eyes.
-It takes us to the depths of our shadow-self where we can find new wisdom and fiery energy to motivate us out of hurtful situations.
+The one that lets us know when our personal values have been violated.
+The alarm when we witness inhumane behaviour right before our eyes.
+What takes us to the depths of our shadow-self where we can find new wisdom and fiery energy to motivate us out of hurtful situations.

 Anger in its truest form can fuel us without making us burn; it can wash over us without drowning us in the process.
 It comes, bright and hot.
 And it speaks, clear and simple.